 The history of the report of the twelve spies has an application to us as a people.
-The scenes of cowardly complaining and drawing back from action when there are risks to be encountered are re-enacted among us today.
+The scenes of cowardly complaining and drawing back from action when there are risks to be encountered are reenacted among us today.
 The same unwillingness is manifested to heed faithful reports and true counsel as in the days of Caleb and Joshua.
 The servants of God, who bear the burden of His cause, practicing strict self-denial and suffering privation for the sake of helping His people, are seldom better appreciated now than they were then.

 Ancient Israel was repeatedly tested and found wanting.
 Few receive the faithful warnings given them of God.
 Darkness and unbelief do not decrease as we near the time of the second advent of Christ.
-Truth becomes less and less palatable to the carnally minded; their might well become discouraged, were it not for the continual evidences their Master gives them of His wisdom and assistance.
+Truth becomes less and less palatable to the carnally minded; their hearts are slow to believe and tardy to repent.
+The servants of God might well become discouraged, were it not for the continual evidences their Master gives them of His wisdom and assistance.
 Long has the Lord borne with His people.
 He has forgiven their wanderings and waited for them to give Him room in their hearts; but false ideas, jealousy, and distrust have crowded Him out.